tapbr4/Bombcrypto-Autoclicker/README.md

 Change the variable called "browsers" to indicate the number of accounts you want to activate the autoclicker on.
 Variable "browsers" at (Line 8 - main.py) and (Line 10 - get_pos.py).

+Run the script 'get_pos.pyw'.

+!!!

-Run the script named "get_pos.py" using the following command (Windows):
+If double clicking on 'get_pos.pyw' doesn't work, run using the following command (Windows PowerShell):

-" Start-Process -NoNewWindow python get_pos.py "
+" Start-Process -NoNewWindow python get_pos.pyw "

+!!!

 Then, start the click routine in the following order: